Middle East Debate: Should Washington Actively Promote an Israeli-Palestinian Peace Settlement?

 DP: I think I'm supposed to go second.

 CR: You were, that's what I thought, yeah.
 Thank you.

 MI: I'll go first?

 MI: I'm a little taken by surprise and I've also have made all my arguments.
-But I will (Laughter) let's go back to the fundamental question here, because I think that again, the difference between us is not whether the United States should be actively involved in trying to resolve the Israeli-Palestinian conflict, it's when and how.
+(Laughter) But let's go back to the fundamental question here, because I think that again, the difference between us is not whether the United States should be actively involved in trying to resolve the Israeli-Palestinian conflict, it's when and how.
 And Daniel says, this is essentially not the time, because the Palestinians haven't given up on violence.

 And I say, it is the time, because there is a process of questioning going on on the Palestinian side that gives Abu Mazen's declaration that there is no military solution, that there can be only one authority, that it is not acceptable to have groups going around with arms.
 And if he will disarm them.
 And that there has to be an eschewing of violence in the process of negotiations.
 All the things that he delivered, in effect, in a manifesto of his government, is not falling on deaf ears on the Palestinian side, because they are exhausted by the conflict.
 Because they see the truth of his statement, that violence and terrorism has caused destruction to their cause.
 It has set them back dramatically.

 And that is an objective reality in the West Bank and Gaza today.
 I think Daniel would agree with me on that.
 But we now have a leader on the Palestinian side who is standing up and saying, we made a mistake.
 There is another way.
 And this is the way we need to go, which is a nonviolent way.